-While field experience is not required, a successful candidate will be near completion of a BS degree in biology, wildlife, forestry, botany or related area.
+While field experience is not required, a successful candidate will be working toward or recently completed a bachelor’s degree in biology, wildlife, forestry, botany or related area.
 He/she should be able to work independently as well as part of team.

-The Refuge provides $175 per week stipend for 10 weeks.
-Living quarters in a bunkhouse environment is also provided.
+For interns whose residence is greater than 50 miles from refuge headquarters east of Colville, the Refuge provides $175 per week stipend for 11 weeks.
+However, this stipend may be reduced or eliminated at any time due to budgetary constraints or service policy revisions.
+Living quarters in a bunkhouse environment are also provided.
 Transportation to and from the refuge is the responsibility of the intern.
 It is an excellent opportunity to gain practical experience on a national wildlife refuge working with friendly, knowledgeable, and supportive staff.

-Submit a resume with cover letter and contact information for two references.
-Please submit materials by March 7, 2014.
+Email a resume with cover letter and contact information for two references.
+Please submit materials by April 15, 2015.